Predictions of a fundamental statistical picture: Primitive supersymmetry

 but according to (\ref{eq3.1}) $Z=1$, so $C=\int \mathcal{D}\,\Psi ^{\dagger }\,\mathcal{D}\,\Psi e^{-S_{E}} $ and

-Notice that the fermionic variables $\Psi _{f}$ represent true degrees of freedom, and that they originate from the bosonic variables $\underline{\Psi } _{\,b}$.
+Again, notice that the fermionic fields $\Psi _{f}$ are effectively a transformed version of the bosonic fields $\underline{\Psi }_{\,b}$.
 The coupling between the fields $\Psi _{b}$ and $\Psi _{f}$ (or $\underline{\Psi } _{\,b}$) is due to the random perturbing potential $i\widetilde{V}$.
 In the replacement of (\ref{eq3.1}) by (\ref{eq3.17}), $F$ essentially serves as a test functional.
 The meaning of this replacement is that the action (\ref{eq3.14}), with both bosonic and fermionic fields, must be used instead of the original action (\ref{eq2.27}), with only bosonic fields, in treating all physical quantities and processes, if the average over random fluctuations in (\ref{eq3.1}) is to disappear from the theory.

+Notice that the two steps above serve two independent purposes: The transformation of $\underline{\Psi }_{\,b}$ in the denominator to $\Psi _{f}$ in the numerator provides a more convenient formulation because all fields now have equal status in the numerator, and can be treated in the same way.
+The introduction of an infinitesimal perturbing potential is then preparation for the formation of a condensate at finite energy (in a cooling universe), as discussed in Section \ref{sec:sec1a}.
+Of course, it is the conjunction of these two steps that makes the following developments possible.

 Ordinarily we can let $a_{0}\rightarrow 0$ in (\ref{eq3.14}), so that